 My digital ID is linked to my personal email address, but I would like communications from WGEA to be sent to my work email address, how do I set this up?

-All WGEA communications must be sent to your work email, not a person email.
+All WGEA communications must be sent to your work email, not a personal email.
 You must update your details to replace your personal email address with your work email address.

 When logging into the Employer Portal for the first time, a pop up should appear prompting you to confirm your details.
 You can update your preferred name, email address and title in this form and assign yourself a role (ie, Primary reporting contact, reporting contact and CEO etc.).